 Someone doing a search for “purchase gluten free cannoli shells” landed on my blog today.
 This prompted me to research whether or not you can purchase them or not.
 The only thing I found was a waffle type pizzelle made into the shape of a cannoli shell.
 Pizzelles are actually a cookie.
 Well, I got to work in my kitchen right away and came up with a successful gluten free cannoli shells recipe.
 Try it!
 I really think you’ll be pleased.

-I started with my original non gluten free cannoli shells recipe.
+I started with my traditional cannoli shells recipe.
 I left out the cocoa powder, as I wanted to make a traditional, yet gluten free cannoli shells recipe.
-Though traditional recipes do not call for cinnamon, I just love a cinnamon cannoli, therefore, left it in this recipe.
+Though traditional recipes do not call for cinnamon, I just love cinnamon cannoli, therefore, left it in this recipe.
 I also cut the recipe in half, as I did not want to test such a large batch.
-This half batch makes about 18 cannoli.

 These gluten free cannoli are so good that you can serve them to your gluten eating friends and family and they'll never know!